harshita2201301024/obsidian/data/Daily Notes/2024/December/06-December-2024-Friday.md

 8. cropping of background color of activitity code

 Fourth Screen
-1. foreign ownership and primary activity text is
+1. foreign ownership and primary activity text in mo0bile is appearning weird
+2. delete icon color should be red